krptn/krypton/README.md

 **Wouldn't it be nice if encryption would also be handled?** Perhaps it could be handled in a **[model inspired by zero knowledge](https://www.krptn.dev/news/zero-knowledge/)**, such that, without the user entering credentials, not even the database administrator can read it?!
 This is exactly what we do!

+**We also handle user authentication, including MFA, and passwordless authentication.**

 **Krptn also runs in the same server instance** as your web app.
 So you don't have to host anything new.
 Just install the extension for Python.

 **To prove that such is possible, we have a [Flask](https://github.com/krptn/flaskExample) and [Django](https://github.com/krptn/djangoExample) example on GitHub.**